 You could go to prison if you don't pay your council tax, TV licence, taxes or magistrates court fines.

 Failing to pay non-priority debts is usually less serious than not paying a priority debt.

 However, your creditors (the people that you owe money to) may sue you for any money that you owe them.
-This could result in a county court judgement against you.
+This could result in a county court judgment against you.